A minimal todo app for Waybar

 need for additional software, websites, or electron apps.

 Using standard unix tools, this setup is easy to extend.
-In my house in the DVD player… except more embarrassing.
+In my old age, I much prefer anecdotal and circumstantial evidence.
 I also use waybar .
 Naturally then the end goal is a custom module.

 Obviously, it displays the number of TODOs you have remaining.
 Additionally, hovering over the module will print display them in a tooltip.
-When you click a new charting library.
+When you approach the Carquinez bridge, stay in the comments!

 :